othiym23/only-shallow/README.md

 Copied from the source, here are the details of `only-shallow`'s algorithm:

 1. Use loose equality (`==`) only for value types (non-objects).
-This is the biggest difference between `only-shallow` and `deeper` / `deepest` (along with being more of a duck-typer, because it doesn't care about constructor matching), and it needs to be careful to filter out objects (including Arrays).
+This is the biggest difference between `only-shallow` and `deeper` / `deepest`.
+   `only-shallow` cares more about shape and contents than type.
+This step will also catch functions, with the useful (default) property that only references to the same function are considered equal.
+'Ware the halting problem!
 2. `null` *is* an object – a singleton value object, in fact – so if either is `null`, return a == b.
 For the purposes of `only-shallow`, loose testing of emptiness makes sense.
 3. Since the only way to make it this far is for `a` or `b` to be an object, if `a` or `b` is *not* an object, they're clearly not the same.
-4. It's much faster to compare dates by numeric value than by lexical value.
+4. It's much faster to compare dates by numeric value (`.getTime()`) than by lexical value.
-5. Same goes for Regexps.
+5. Compare RegExps by their components, not the objects themselves.
 6. The parts of an arguments list most people care about are the arguments themselves, not the callee, which you shouldn't be looking at anyway.
 7. Objects are more complex:
-   a.
-Return `true` if `a` and `b` both have no properties.
+  1. Return `true` if `a` and `b` both have no properties.
-   b.
-Ensure that `a` and `b` have the same number of own properties with the
-      same names (which is what `Object.keys()` returns).
+  2. Ensure that `a` and `b` have the same number of own properties (which is what `Object.keys()` returns).
-   c.
-Ensure that cyclical references don't blow up the stack.
+  3. Ensure that cyclical references don't blow up the stack.
-   d.
-Ensure that all the key names match (faster).
+  4. Ensure that all the key names match (faster).
-   e.
-Ensure that all of the associated values match, recursively (slower).
+  5. Ensure that all of the associated values match, recursively (slower).

 ## license